Eric-McKinney/mint/log.md

 - Pretty hard to test for the closure fix since it involves evaluating several expressions in the same env
     - I did test manually of course, but it would be better to have automated tests
     - For now I'll let it slide

+## October 27th, 2024

+Goals for today:

+- [ ] Add errors for functions with no params and params w/same name as function
+- [ ] Add tests for the above fixes